The DraftKings Sportsbook is now live in New Jersey. Visit the DraftKings Sportsbook mobile app here for full details.

 It’s understood that credit card decline rates currently hover around 50 percent on New Jersey’s legal online casino sites.
 At launch, that number was as high as 75 percent.

-One could assume banks simply aren’t up to taking the perceived financial risk associated with online gambling.
+One could assume banks simply aren’t up to taking the perceived financial risk associated with online casino gambling in the US.

 However, bringing in alternative payment options like PayPal and Neteller could potentially help online gambling sites in the long term by providing customers with multiple ways to deposit money into their online casino accounts.